trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 As our project investigates how zoo animals become collection items in natural history museums, recording this transformation seemed key, since it is a large part of making animals into objects in zoological collections.
 In order to do this, we visited preparator Christin Scheinpflug in her workshop over several months to track her work on this bird.[^2] Once the preparation was done, we were also able to look over the shoulder of collection caretaker Pascal Eckhoff as he entered information about the study skin into the database and registered it, officially making it part of the Bird Collection.

 Whether Tierpark and Zoo animals are sent to the Museum für Naturkunde depends on a number of issues, like what kind of animals they are, which species they represent, whether the collection already has specimens of that species in good conditions, and how rare the species is.
-How well-preserved an animal's body is can also be crucial for deciding whether it will be prepared as a specimen, and how it will be stored at the Museum – whether as a skeleton or a study skin (with a partial skeleton) for the scientific collection, or as a taxidermy piece in the exhibition.
+How well-preserved an animal’s body is can also be crucial for deciding whether it will be prepared as a specimen, and how it will be stored at the Museum – whether as a skeleton or a study skin (with a partial skeleton) for the scientific collection, or as a taxidermy piece in the exhibition.

 In this case, the museum decided to prepare a study skin and a partial skeleton.[^3] Because a study skin is a scientific work material, it is important to utilise and preserve the original body parts.
 For this purpose, a study skin was made from the skin of the Jendaya parakeet together with its feathers, beak, legs, and feet (including its lower legs and foot bones), as well as its wings (including its falanx, forearm, and shoulder bones).
 As a result of this preparation, the bone structures that remain to prepare the skeleton are not complete, which is why what can be prepared is called a partial skeleton.
 In the case of our Jendaya parakeet, a partial skeleton was prepared using the cervical spine and the trunk skeleton left from the skin preparation.[^4] All other parts of the skeleton – the femurs, skull, falanxes, arms, and shoulders – remained in the study skin.

 The fact that an additional partial skeleton was preserved resulted from the decision to prepare a study skin.
 The preparation of study skins and partial skeletons, at least in ornithology, constitute a common preservation type.
 Because important parts of the skeleton like the skull and fibula are built into the skin, original parts must be used.
 The curator therefore has to decide whether they will produce a complete skeleton or a study skin with a partial skeleton before they begin the preparation process.
-In our case, the bird's ribs had already been opened up during the first dissection to extract the organs, which didn’t take place at the museum.
+In our case, the bird’s ribs had already been opened up during the first dissection to extract the organs, which didn’t take place at the museum.
 Moreover, some of the chest muscles had been removed.

 After being dissected, the bird was immediately deep frozen and tagged with the letters “MFN“ (Museum für Naturkunde Berlin).
-Between its arrival at the museum from the dissection lab and its preparation, the bird was stored in the freezer of the museum's preparation workshop – along with many other remains waiting to be prepared.
-The first step in the bird's scientific preparation took place in the dissection room of the Natural History Museum, where the animal's body was first thawed in a solution of salt and Supralan.
-After that, scientific data was collected, including data about the animal's dimensions, accession number, date of arrival, and chip number.[^5] The preparator entered this information into a data sheet.
+Between its arrival at the museum from the dissection lab and its preparation, the bird was stored in the freezer of the museum’s preparation workshop – along with many other remains waiting to be prepared.
+The first step in the bird’s scientific preparation took place in the dissection room of the Natural History Museum, where the animal’s body was first thawed in a solution of salt and Supralan.
+After that, scientific data was collected, including data about the animal’s dimensions, accession number, date of arrival, and chip number.[^5] The preparator entered this information into a data sheet.

 <figure>